hickkels/laughing-palm-tree/proposal.md

 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.

+   It will be a GUI that has a scrollable table.
+There will be some buttons for different purposes like adding/deleting/changing a worker,    adding/deleting/changing a manager, or adding/deleting/changing working time.

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.